nurafintech/whitepapers/Centrifuge/Readme.md

 **<li>Another important benefit for Centrifuge will be using the relay chain to bridge to other chains in the Polkadot ecosystem.</li>**

+*Polkadot will auction the first parachain slots later this year - and Centrifuge plans to be one of the first projects to obtain a parachain slot.*

 ## Future
 We believe that Tinlake is only the first step.
 The Protocol we are building will enable use cases such as **Deep Tier Finance** fulfilling our vision to foster economic opportunity everywhere.